espressif/esp-serial-flasher/examples/esp32_usb_cdc_acm_example/README.md

 ## Overview

-This example demonstrates how to flash an ESP32-S3 from another ESP32-S3 or an ESP32-S2 MCU using the `esp_serial_flash` component API.
-Binaries to be flashed from host MCU to another Espressif SoC can be found in `binaries` folder and are converted into C-array during build process.
+This example demonstrates how to flash an ESP32-S3 (target) from another ESP32-S3 or an ESP32-S2 MCU (host) using the `esp_serial_flasher`.
+Binaries to be flashed from the host MCU to the Espressif SoC can be found in [binaries](../binaries/) folder and are converted into C-array during build process.

-> **Note:** The `esp32_usb_cdc_acm` port requires ESP-IDF v4.4 or newer to build
+> **Note:** The `esp32_usb_cdc_acm` port requires ESP-IDF v4.4 or newer to build.

-Following steps are performed in order to re-program target's memory:
+The following steps are performed in order to re-program  memory:

-1. The system is started
+1. The system is started.
-2. The USB CDC ACM driver is initialized and a task to handle USB events is created
+2. The USB CDC ACM driver is initialized and a task to handle USB events is created.
 3. As soon as an ESP32-S3 is connected to the bus, a connection is opened with it using `loader_port_esp32_usb_cdc_acm_init()`.
 If the target USB Serial/JTAG peripheral is not active (e.g the device firmware is using the USB OTG peripheral), it is necessary to manually put it in download mode.
 4. The flasher connection is started with the connected ESP32-S3 by calling `esp_loader_connect()`.
-5. Binary file is opened and its size is acquired, as it has to be known before flashing.
+5. The binary file is opened and its size is acquired, as it has to be known before flashing.
-6. Then `esp_loader_flash_start()` is called to enter flashing mode and erase amount of memory to be flashed.
+6. Then `esp_loader_flash_start()` is called to enter the flashing mode and erase amount of the memory to be flashed.
 7. `esp_loader_flash_write()` function is called repeatedly until the whole binary image is transferred.
-8. After completion, the device can be manually reset and another ESP32-S3 can be connected to perform the flashing on.
+8. After completion, the device can be manually reset and another ESP32-S3 can be connected to perform the flashing.

-> **Note:** The USB CDC ACM device of the ESP32-S3 does not support changing the baudrate, so the argument to `esp_loader_connect()` is irrelevant
+> **Note:** The USB CDC ACM device of the ESP32-S3 does not support changing the baudrate, so the argument to `esp_loader_connect()` is irrelevant.

 ## USB host driver usage

 This example makes use of the Espressif [USB Host Driver](https://docs.espressif.com/projects/esp-idf/en/latest/esp32s3/api-reference/peripherals/usb_host.html).
 In addition to initializing the host driver, a FreeRTOS task needs to be created to handle host usb events.

-A binary semaphore is used as a lock for the connected device, and a callback is registered with the loader port which releases the lock so that a new device can be connected only after disconnection.
+A binary semaphore is used as a lock for the connected device and a callback is registered with the loader port which releases the lock, so that a new device can be connected only after disconnection.

 ## Hardware Required